microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/libraries/Android.md

     return datePicker;
 }
 ```

-### UI Framework styling
+### UI framework styling
-If you pass in a Android ResourceDictionary you can further customize the Android behavior.
+Pass in a `Android ResourceDictionary` to further customize the Android behavior.
 This
 allows you to define roll over behaviors, animations, rounded buttons, etc.  Here is a table of the
 style names that are used for each element.